|

 this day, this week, this year, this life

-and the book would be waiting for 'you'
+and this book would be waiting for 'you'

 all together